Living in Coventry

-In Coventry you will find everything you would expect from a vibrant ultra-modern city and, because of the university’s city centre location, everything is within walking distance.
+In Coventry you will find everything you would expect from a vibrant ultra-modern city and because of CU Coventry’s city centre location, everything is within walking distance.

 There are cinemas, theatres, art galleries and an ice-rink, tenpin bowling, restaurants, cafés and bars to suit all tastes and cultures.
 There is an excellent shopping centre and a traditional indoor market.